Baci di Dama (Italian Hazelnut Cookies)

-A plate of baci is the perfect accompaniment for a cup of espresso or a glass of red wine, and you should definitely make one for the holiday edition of your book club.
-Baci are sweet enough to feel like a treat and keep everyone engaged and chatty — but not so sweet that they’ll tip things in a dozy or fractious direction.
+A plate of baci is the perfect accompaniment for a cup of espresso or a glass of red wine, and you should definitely make one for the holiday edition of family game night.
+Baci are sweet enough to feel like a treat and keep everyone in a festive mood — but not so sweet that they’ll tip things in a fractious direction.

 Servings: 32 cookies